Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/docker_standalone.rst

         -v /srv/path/to/data:/data
         tuleap/tuleap-community-edition

-For future runs you don't need to pass all the environments:
+For future runs you don't need to pass all the environment variables:

 .. code-block:: bash